 It is estimated there are around 100 abandoned settlements throughout Alaska.
-Currently, there are less than 50 documented ghost towns in Alaska, but the list is not complete.
+There are less than 50 documented ghost towns in Alaska, but the list is incomplete.

 On January 3, 1959, Alaska became the 49th state.
-To off-set Great Britain, which currently controlled present-day Canada, Russia offered Alaska to the United States in 1859, but it was not until later that the deal was finalized.
-Had the U.S. not purchased Alaska, the state would have either been an independent state after the Russian Civil War or requested to join Canada as territory lines started to become more permanent in the area.
+To offset Great Britain, which currently controlled present-day Canada, Russia offered Alaska to the United States in 1859, but it was not until later that the deal was finalized.
+Had the U.S. not purchased Alaska, the state would have either been independent after the Russian Civil War or requested to join Canada as territory lines became more permanent.

 Alaska is the largest state in the United States.
 With a size large enough to fit Texas’s entire state twice, it is feasible to believe many ghost towns have not been adequately documented yet.
-Due to the weather conditions of the area, some areas may pose more challenges to explore and gather evidence, but that has not put a stop to the search.
+Due to the area’s weather conditions, some areas may pose more challenges to explore and gather evidence, but that has not stopped the search.

-Access to Portlock, Alaska can only be achieved by boat or bush-plane.
-In 1786 or 1787, Royal Navy Captain Nathanial Portlock landed in the area and established a settlement that was named after him.
+Access to Portlock, Alaska, can only be achieved by boat or bush plane.
+In 1786 or 1787, Royal Navy Captain Nathanial Portlock landed in the area and established a settlement named after him.
 The small community remained successful throughout the 1800s as a fishing and mining community.
-In the early 1900s, the small town added canning to their list of successes after a cannery was built that specialized in salmon, among other foods.
+In the early 1900s, the small town added canning to its list of successes after a cannery that specialized in salmon, among other foods, was built.

 Eventually, in 1909, the mine was approved and allowed to begin operations.
 The mine was named after Kennicott Glacier, discovered by Robert Kennicott in 1899, and visible in the valley below.
 When Birch completed the necessary paperwork for the mine, a clerical error switched an “e” for an “i,” and the name Kennecott was created.
 Five mines were part of Kennecott: Bonanza, Jumbo, Mother Lode, Erie, and Glacier.